 For example, let’s say you purchase a sofa for $1,200 using a credit card that offers deferred interest for six months and an ongoing 22% APR (variable).

 If you make payments of $200 each month for six months, you will not owe any interest payments, since the balance will have been paid in full within the promotional period.

-However, if you still have a balance at the end of the six months, you will be responsible for paying six months of interest — at an APR of 22% (variable) — on the original $1,200 you borrowed, plus be hit with interest on the remaining balance until it is paid off.
+However, if you don’t stick to the $200 a month payoff schedule and still have a balance at the end of the six months, you will be responsible for paying six months of interest — at an APR of 22% (variable) — on the original $1,200 you borrowed, plus be hit with interest charges on the remaining balance until it is paid off.

 You can find out if your credit card charges deferred interest by scanning the terms and conditions of your cardmember agreement for the term “deferred interest,” “retroactive interest” or “no interest if paid in full.”
 The issuer may also include these terms in the fine print on the card’s landing page.

 For example, the Amazon.com Store Card, which charges deferred interest, states the following on its landing page:

 “Special financing options are available on purchases of $150 or more.”